-Henrik Österblom, together with Line Gordin, is Deputy Science Director at Stockholm Resilience Centre.
+Henrik Österblom, together with Line Gordon, is Deputy Science Director at Stockholm Resilience Centre.
 Henrik is also joint theme leader for the centre theme Governance and ecosystem management of coastal and marine systems.

-Henrik has a PhD in marine ecology from Stockholm University and his thesis described the effects of fisheries and fish stock dynamics on marine birds, and interest he gained from Triangle Island field station in the North East Pacific.
-He is currently engaged in a global network of seabird researchers with an ambition to understand linkages between forage fish dynamics and seabirds.
+Henrik has a PhD in marine ecology from Stockholm University and his thesis described the effects of fisheries and fish stock dynamics on marine birds.
+He has worked with a global network of seabird researchers with an ambition to understand linkages between forage fish dynamics and seabirds.
 Henrik has also worked on fisheries management, compliance and IUU fishing, focusing specifically on the Southern Ocean.
 More recently, he has worked on patterns of globalisation and dynamics across geographical scales, investigating their implication for ecosystem management in the Baltic Sea and elsewhere.

 Henrik is subject editor for Ecology and Society and Journal of Applied Ecology